You’re welcome at the VSO, and we’re thrilled you’re joining us!

 How long are the concerts?

-Our concerts vary in length and format, but our classical concerts tend to follow a traditional symphony orchestra concert format, and last between an hour and a half and two hours.
+Our concerts vary in length and format, but our VSO at the Flynn and at the Paramount concerts tend to follow a traditional symphony orchestra concert format, and last between an hour and a half and two hours.

 These concerts typically start with an overture or other relatively short piece, followed by a concerto (usually featuring a soloist).
 This is followed by a 20-minute intermission, where you are free to leave your seat for refreshments, the restroom, or just to get up and stretch.
-The second half of the concert is usually a longer symphony with multiple movements.
+The second half of the concert is usually a longer symphony.

 When should I arrive?